PhD Dissertation • UTD 2021

 Chapter Overview

-A journey from literature review to speculative design methodology.
+Six chapters, from lit review to the speculative design argument.

 1